BobbyRyterski/stacksondeck/Readme.md

 the Rundeck user name to suit your environment (`--username`).

 SOD merges a Chef node's environments, roles, and tags into Rundeck tags.
-This behavior is not currently configurable, but you may use the `--tagfile` feature (introduced in v1.1.3) to map node names to a list of additional tags, which will be merged with the information discovered via Chef Search.
+This behavior is not currently configurable, but you may use the `--hints` feature (introduced in v1.2.0) to override information discovered via Chef Search.

 ## Usage